 “Give me a call when you’re close.
 You’ll cross the railroad tracks and immediately turn down the gravel drive.”

 Once inside, I take in the space as Giles makes a french press coffee for us.
 It’s on the ground level, with concrete floors and a pleasant amount of natural light, despite there only being two windows.
-Along the entrance wall, are cabinets and shelves full of camera gear and equipment, film tools.
-Further down, a workbench with what looks to be ongoing projects and a few dismantled lenses and parts of other things that are lost on me.
-Rounding the corner and between the windows, the backdrop that Giles uses all the time, which only increases in character with its age and use.
+Along the entrance wall are cabinets and shelves full of camera gear and equipment, film tools.
+Further down, a workbench with what looks to be ongoing projects and a few dismantled lenses and parts of other things that I don't recognize.
+Rounding the corner and between the windows, is the backdrop that Giles uses all the time, which only increases in character with its age and use.
 The extra-large format wet plate cameras Giles uses sit nearby on their tripods.
-There’s a small dark-room set up.
-Red lamp and all and a bed that’s currently hoisted up to the ceiling.
+There’s a small dark-room setup, red lamp and all, and a bed that’s currently hoisted up to the ceiling.
 There are also other things hanging from the ceiling, including a giant silicone penis with a small gas-powered engine and propeller.
-I’m told it doesn’t quite fly right.
-I honestly can’t quite help but find the place really homey and welcoming.
+Apparently, it doesn’t quite fly right.
+I honestly can’t help but find the place rather homey and welcoming.

 The two of us sit down with our coffee at the large, gear-covered table in the center of the room.
-Before I know it, we’re in deep conversation.
-Both of us clearly ready and eager to talk to another person freely and openly about the real life and struggles of what it means to be a freelance photographer and artist; The struggles of finding jobs, undervaluing yourself, not knowing how to sell yourself or being able to advocate for yourself.
+Before I know it, we’re in deep conversation, both of us clearly ready and eager to talk to another person freely about the real-life struggles of what it means to be a freelance photographer and artist.
+The struggles of finding jobs, undervaluing yourself, not knowing how to sell yourself, or being able to advocate for yourself.
 Not just the surface-level problems but the deeper issues that can become real and paralyzing psychological plagues!

 I hit the record button.

 “Just so you know, I started recording already,” I say.